Updated on December 10, 2021

 “When you start looking at places that we reduce spending, one of the questions we asked was can we really continue to ask a coal miner in West Virginia or a single mom in Detroit to pay for these programs?
 The answer was no,” Mulvaney said Thursday morning on MSNBC’s “Morning Joe.”
 “We can ask them to pay for defense, and we will, but we can’t ask them to continue to pay for the Corporation for Public Broadcasting.”

 While this isn’t a political blog, this is one that tries to cover media-related topics, and gutting public broadcasting’s definitely something I’m against.
 The US already spends more than the next six countries combined on military spending, including world stage rivals Russia and China.
-The idea single mothers in Detroit—a heavily Democratic-leaning city with a large African-American population—would favor cutting all PBS spending just to buy more tanks is ludicrous.
+The idea single mothers in Detroit—a heavily Democrat-leaning city with a large African-American population—would favor cutting all PBS spending just to buy more tanks is ludicrous.
 I’ll note WTVS (Detroit Public Television, the PBS affiliate in Detroit) gets 10% of its funds from the CPB.

 I suppose the aforementioned Detroit mother could likely pick up CBC and TVOntario (Canada and Ontario’s public broadcasters respectively) from Windsor, Ontario over-the-air.
 However, that doesn’t lessen the value of PBS, or serve Detroit viewers specifically.